scc-digitalhub/docs/user/docs/cli/commands.md

 - `-e environment` *Optional*
 - `-o output_format` *Optional*.
 Accepts `short`, `json`, `yaml`.
 Defaults to `short`.
 - `-p project` *Optional* (ignored) for projects, **mandatory** otherwise.
-- `-n name` *Ignored* if `id` is present, otherwise **mandatory** and will return the latest version of the specified resource.
+- `-n name` *Ignored* if `id` is present, otherwise will return the latest version of the resource matching the name.
 - `resource` **Mandatory**
 - `id` *Alternative* to `-n name`.

+At least one of `id` or `-n name` should be provided to identify the resource.
 Similarly to the `list` command, `output_format` determines how the output will be formatted.
 The default value, `short`, is meant to be used to quickly check resources in the terminal, while `json` and `yaml` will format the output accordingly, making it ideal to write to file.

 Get project: